 - (on an actuarial valuation basis) occurring after the transfer date, with the Authority acting as a guarantor for the previously accrued net deficit.
 In addition, the Authority agreed to act as guarantor of last resort in order that the Leisure Trust could enter the Greater Gwent (Torfaen) Pension Fund as an admitted body and has therefore agreed to underwrite any costs arising in the event that the admitted body defaults on any or all of its payments in relation to its pension obligations.
-Further details of the liability on transfer are included in note 38 (page 95).
+Further details of the liability on transfer are included in note 41 (page 103).
 However it is not possible to place an estimate on the level of other potential liabilities for which the Authority is acting as guarantor which are dependent on the occurrence of future events. - Under the terms of the Municipal Mutual Insurance Scheme of Arrangement, the Authority is responsible for the payment of a percentage towards future claims, potentially for many years due to the inherent long-tail nature of the insured risks.
 Due to the nature of these claims it is not practicable to disclose an estimate of the potential sums payable. - The Authority has received a number of Part 1 claims arising under the 1973 Land Compensation Act in relation to a number of public works projects.
-While it is not yet possible to determine the final number and value of these claims in compliance with the Act and the full extent to which settlement will be made, a provision has been included for those claims where offers have been made.
+It is not possible to determine the final number and value of these claims in compliance with the Act and the full extent to which settlement will be made.